miku/productivego/Slides.md

 # Overview

 * all languages have (significant) tradeoffs
-* in this talk I want to highlight a few positive aspects of the language; there are many more
+* in this talk I would like to highlight a few positive aspects of the language; there are many more
-* Go is not great because of a single killer feature; in fact none of the highlights is that extraordinary, but the it adds up
+* Go is not great because of a single killer feature; in fact none of the highlights is *that* extraordinary, but little things add up
-* I believe, Go will become more popular (slowly) because it does less (and less can be more)
+* I believe, Go will become more popular (slowly) because it does less (and [less can be more](https://commandcenter.blogspot.com/2012/06/less-is-exponentially-more.html))

 ----